- Route: Rockies

 In my free time, you can find me eating Ben & Jerry's ice cream, going for a run around Town Lake with my pup, or on the phone with my mom, dad, or sister, who I love more than anything.
 When I'm not doing any of the above, I involve myself with various organizations on campus.
 In addition to being a member of Texas 4000, I serve as the Executive Director of the Social Entrepreneurship Learning Lab (SELL) Fellowship, Design & Marketing Director of a women's speaker series I co-founded called BreadwinnHER, and a Peer Mentor for the Plan II Honors Program.
 In addition, I am a member of Texas Spirits and a Blog Writer for the Business Honors Program.

-All in all, I'm passionate about making a positive difference in the world and can't wait to bike to Alaska in the fight against cancer!
+All in all, I'm passionate about making a positive difference in the world and can't wait to spend my 2021 summer on the bike in the fight against cancer!

 Why I Ride